j-bd/mask_rcnn/README.md

 * A detailed CSV file train labels named 'train_ship_segmentations_v2',
 * A detailed CSV file for submission named 'sample_submission_v2'.

-All this elements must be gather in the same directory.
+All this elements must be gathered in the same directory.
 The path will be mentionned when launching the algorithm.

 ## Terminal commands